louis-young/session-authentication-service/README.md

 ## Description

 This is a from-scratch back-end authentication system written in Node/Express with Knex and Postgres which offers generally secure session-based authentication.

-It uses the Argon2 password hashing algorithm, HTTP only cookies, database sessions, Helmet for HTTP header security, and includes Cross-Site Request Forgery and Cross-Origin Resource Sharing protection.
+It uses the Argon2 password hashing algorithm, HTTP only cookies, database sessions, Helmet for HTTP header security, and features Cross-Site Request Forgery and Cross-Origin Resource Sharing protection.

+Features include email/password registration, login, logout and password reset functionality.

 ## Motivation